pglezen/dpLatencyStats/readme.md

 collection of log entries.

-The first step is to get the lateny log entries into a form amenable to most statistical analsys software.
+The first step is to get the lateny log entries into a form amenable to most statistical analysis software.
 One normally can't go wrong with CSV files and that's what we do here - with [Python](https://www.python.org).
 This repository comes with a sample raw latency file [sample6.log](sample6.log) on which you can test the code.
 Note that this log contains entries from a MultiProtocol Gateway (MPGW).
 Web Service Proxy (WSP) look a little different.